toohighonthehog/RJScraperScript/readme.md

 #  What happens if the xcode is bad?
 #  The record in the database should take priority and overwrite this xattr even if it is set.
 #  Rewrite process_qb_downloads.py
+#  f_width can probably be removed in logger.